Passion (Hikaru Utada song): Critical response

 Both songs received general acclaim from music critics.
 An editor of CD Journal praised the production, calling it "impressive".
-The reviewer praised the composition, stating that the sound as a "fantastic atmosphere" and her vocals as "beautiful".
+The reviewer praised the composition, stating that the sound as a "fantastic atmosphere" and their vocals as "beautiful".
 A reviewer from Channel-Ai gave "Passion" four-and-a-half stars out of five, but favored the track over "Sanctuary".
 For future releases, the reviewer also recommended Utada's Japanese counterparts over English dubs.
 Lex from VGMO.com gave the song eight stars, commending the production and sound.
 However, she said that she found "Passion" more "satisfying" than Sanctuary.
 Writing from the same publication, Harry Simons praised the single and said that it was better than Utada's previous contribution "Hikari", but stated that the "After the Battle" version should have been served as the single.

 In his article for MuuMuse, Bradley Stern said that Utada's vocals and production, "brings the track to another level, transcending the patterns and limitations of most modern pop".
-Stern also valued the Japanese version as a "defining moment" to her artistic craft.
-An editor of Square Enix Music rated it nine out of ten points, commending the production and sound; he/she labelled it to be a "masterpiece".
+Stern also valued the Japanese version as a "defining moment" to their artistic craft.
+An editor of Square Enix Music rated it nine out of ten points, commending the production and sound; they labelled it to be a "masterpiece".
 Blogcritics' Michael Pascua praised Utada's decision to add "Sanctuary" as the final track to This Is The One, stating, "[Sanctuary] showcases a strong musical style that isn't necessarily in the R&B flare that This is the One provides.
 They also help connect any video game player who hasn't necessarily listened to any of her Japanese albums or even knew that she had another English album ..."
 Céire Ní Dalaigh from The Arcade commented that "This track builds from the very beginning making it the perfect tune for any occasion.
 Whether it just be walking to work, building the pace at the gym or even just chilling out at home."